 *Of course we always begin our day with sitting down together and reading the Word.
 Personal devotions are also encouraged.

 *Apologia Biology.– You just cannot go wrong with Apologia Science.
 This year it will be Biology.

-My daughter is seriously looking at studying English at uni so I felt that we needed to make sure that she has a good strong knowledge and love of British literature.
-IEW resources are A-MAIZ-ING, so we will use this course over her Junior and Senior years.
+My daughter was seriously looking at studying English at uni so I felt that we needed to make sure that she has a good strong knowledge and love of classic literature.
+IEW resources are A-MAIZ-ING, so we used this course over her Junior and Senior years.

 * Read Aloud – this much loved part of our homeschool will be utilised to it’s maximum benefit here.
 We will read classic literature together, include lots of discussions as well as keep a Common Place book for all our lit reading, whether done together or interdependently.

 *Streams of Civilisation 1 and 2 worked over two years will give my daughter a great overview and understanding of history from pre-history to modern day.
 This will form our spine.